Topological quantum field theories from Hecke algebras: Perspectives

 \section{Perspectives}

 Our construction can be generalized in different seemingly promising ways, that we list and comment briefly.

-First, it is clear that our construction of a $1$-dimensional quantum field theory for which cobordisms are ciliated surfaces does not only apply to Hecke algebras corresponding to finite Coxeter systems, but works for any symmetric finitely generated algebra over \textit{nice} rings.
-For example, there should be similar TQFTs for cyclotomic Hecke algebras and Yokonuma--Hecke algebras \cite{Maria-HDR}.
+\paragraph{Generalization to other symmetric algebras.} Our construction of a $2$-dimensional quantum field theory for which cobordisms are ciliated surfaces seems to work for any symmetric finitely generated algebra over \textit{nice} rings, for example for cyclotomic Hecke algebras and Yokonuma--Hecke algebras \cite{Maria-HDR}.
 We believe that the explicit expressions of \ref{Thm:explexpr} and \ref{Thm:explexpr-boundary} stay true, but properties like the invariance under $q\mapsto q^{-1}$, positivity or the interpretation via counting of higher laminations might not hold in general.

-A further generalization would be to aim to similar TQFTs associated with symmetric algebras which are not finitely generated, such as affine Hecke algebras.
-As already underlined in the introduction and in \Cref{Rem:higherlaminations}, our original motivation for the present work was to study the space of functions over character varieties corresponding to non-closed surfaces and its canonical basis: higher laminations.
+\paragraph{Generalization to affine Hecke algebras.} As already underlined in the introduction and in \Cref{Rem:higherlaminations}, our original motivation for the present work was to study the space of functions over character varieties and its canonical basis: higher laminations.
 The Satake correspondence is expected to play a role in this story.
 Since it identifies the spherical affine Hecke algebra corresponding to an algebraic reductive Lie group $G$ with the space of representations of the Langlands dual $G^\vee$, the generalization of the TQFTs constructed above to spherical affine Hecke algebras should be related to the corresponding character varieties.
 Since those symmetric algebras are not finitely generated anymore, the construction of the TQFTs must involve some regularization of the infinite sums which then appear in the gluing process.
 Higher laminations, which would generalize finite higher laminations to this new setup at least in the case of affine Hecke algebras, would be very similar to the spectral networks of \cite{gaiotto2013wall}, calling for a physical interpretation of our construction and possibly an understanding in terms of BPS states counting in $4d$ $\mathcal{N}=2$ theories of class $S$.